 In 1925, way ahead of its time, Summit was the first city to bury utility wires underground.
 In 2000, the city's downtown business district underwent a complete utility infrastructure and beautification project.
 Upgrades were made to the underground utility wiring, pedestrian sidewalks were widened, street and sidewalk lighting was improved, and festive spaces for markets and special events with street-lined trees and seasonal plantings were created.
 Summit recognizes the importance of the downtown business district to the overall quality of life in the community, and has implemented a Think Local First program to help keep Summit's local economy strong.

 Summit's Downtown Business District is a tapestry of retail and commercial businesses with an abundance of specialty and gift shops, clothing stores, home furnishings, restaurants, bakeries, fine wine outlets and ample parking all within short walking distances.
 Please be sure to visit and enjoy our downtown Summit.
-Visit the Summit Downtown, Inc. for more information.
+Visit the Summit Downtown, Inc. website for more information.

 Education is a Priority for Summit

 The schools of Summit-public, private and parochial-have continually molded good and able young people with 92% of the students going onto college, contributing a great deal to the community's development.
 Just recently, Summit High School was ranked the 6th best high school in the State of New Jersey.
 Many students return to live and raise a family in their home town of Summit.

 Summit's public education system includes two (2) kindergarten primary centers and five (5) first through grade fifth elementary schools, a middle school for grades six to eight, and Summit High School.

 Arts, Environment, Recreational & Cultural Enrichment

 Summit offers a range of arts, environment, recreation and cultural programs, facilities, and events to engage and educate the community.